 Welcome to Glencoe Folk Musuem.
-The workforce are here to ensure you enjoy your visit to the collection and exhibitions.
+Our staff are here to ensure you enjoy your visit to the collection and exhibitions.

 Much of our site is accessible to wheelchairs and buggies.
 The whole site is on one level.
 There are uneven floors/ground throughout the site.
 There are some narrow doorways - see details below.
 The site includes the main museum building, outside space leading to three small outbuildings with displays, and an outdoor display of the coffin boat.